Here’s a funny joke: Studies show that you should spend less than 30% of your income on rent.

 You Will Get Caught

 Even if your day job is being a professional ninja, there’s no way you’re stealthy enough to get away with living in a storage unit.
-All storage facilities have some level of security measures in place.
+All storage facilities have some level of security measures in place and these measures are only getting smarter and more sophisticated as we head into 2021.
 Staff rely on things like security cameras, key-coded gates and on-site management to keep tenants safe, but they can also use these tools to find out if someone is living in a storage unit.
 One facility manager that we spoke with simply compares the number of times that the entrance gate code has been entered against the number of times that the exit gate has opened up.
 If the final number isn’t even, that means that a tenant is potentially still on property after hours.
 Storage facility managers will also look for other telltale signs that you’re living in your unit, like footprints in the snow, an abnormally low amount of bathroom supplies, and strange noises.
 Video tutorials might show you how to draw electricity to your unit, but they don’t tell you how quickly the facility will notice the spike in power usage.

 If you get caught, you’ll be on the hook for violating the terms of your lease (almost every self-storage lease states that you can’t loiter around or live in your unit) and you’ll be guilty of a civil offense.
 A facility manager might slip a warning letter under the door of your unit or confront you and tell you to stop, but if you’re committed to living in your storage unit, you and your stuff will eventually get kicked out of the facility.